RohanPankaj/NBA-Prediction/README.md

 © Rohan Pankaj 2021

 Predictions made by the NBA Predictions Project are for entertainment purposes only.
-Rohan Pankaj will not be responsible for any and all losses resultant from the use of this project.
+Rohan Pankaj will not be responsible for any and all losses resultant from the use of this project and/or its derivatives.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,